ucla-data-science-center/rclone-intro/episodes/01-introduction.md

 ::::::

 :::::: objectives
--   Basic knowledge of rclone usage
+-   Basic understanding of rclone usage
--   Be able to transfer data from the command line using rclone
+-   Know where to download the software and documentation
 -   Know where to get help and examples
 ::::::